[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Full disk access may appear disabled

-After allowing full disk access and system extensions remotely, in System SettingsPrivacy & Security, these settings might appear disabled.
-If ESET Endpoint Security does not display any warnings, full disk access and system extensions are allowed, regardless of their status in System SettingsPrivacy & Security.
+After allowing full disk access and system extensions remotely in System SettingsPrivacy & Security, these settings might appear disabled.
+If ESET Endpoint Security for macOS does not display any warnings, full disk access and system extensions are allowed, regardless of their status in System SettingsPrivacy & Security.

 Figure 1-6